 Supporting your baby’s language development

-Your baby is communicating with you long before they can talk.
+Your baby starts communicating with you long before they learn to talk.
 Here’s how you can support their language development.

 From the moment they’re born, babies are developing the skills necessary for speech.
-Well before they say their first words, they can recognize speech sounds and associate words with objects and people in their environment.
+Before saying their first words, they learn to recognize speech sounds and start to associate words with objects and people in their environment.

 Communication development in babies